photoprism/photoprism/CODE_OF_CONDUCT.md

 ## Examples

-Not everyone has experience with open source communities and knows what is acceptable.
+Not everyone has experience with Open Source communities and knows what is acceptable.
 The following guidelines and examples are intended to provide a quick overview in such cases and help avoid the most common pitfalls:

 (a) Do not feel entitled to free software, support, or advice, especially if you are not a contributor, [sponsor](https://photoprism.app/membership), or paying customer.
 Don't ask contributors to report to you and [meet deadlines](https://docs.photoprism.app/developer-guide/code-quality/#go-slow-before-you-go-fast) as if they work for you or owe you something.